gnolang/gno/docs/gno-tooling/cli/gnokey/full-security-tx.md

 gnokey query auth/accounts/<your_address> -remote "https://rpc.gno.land:443"
 ```

-We need to extract the account number and sequence from the output:
+We need to extract the sequence from the output:

 ```bash
 height: 0